japila-books/apache-spark-internals/docs/rdd/spark-rdd-actions.md

 NOTE: Actions are synchronous.
 You can use <<AsyncRDDActions, AsyncRDDActions>> to release a calling thread while calling actions.

 They trigger execution of <<transformations, RDD transformations>> to return values.
-Simply put, an action evaluates the spark-rdd-lineage.md[RDD lineage graph].
+Simply put, an action evaluates the [RDD lineage graph](lineage.md).

 You can think of actions as a valve and until action is fired, the data to be processed is not even in the pipes, i.e. transformations.
 Only actions can materialize the entire processing pipeline with real data.